ayoubfathi/leaky-paths/README.md

 - Many endpoints were also curated from this tweet by [NahamSec](https://twitter.com/NahamSec/status/1177672652011343873)

 - Others were shared by various individuals, from tweets, Hackerone reports, personal wordlists.

+## Samo's addons
+I added some paths from google hacking database and also created wildcards worth searching for.